-- Commercial vehicles sold: 4,888, 5.64% more than in January of 2016.
+- Commercial vehicles sold: 399, 12.69% less than in May of 2019.

-- Passenger cars regitrations: 1,802, which represents a figure of 19.5% more than in January of 2016.
+- Passenger cars regitrations: 1,127, which represents a figure of 69.05% less than in May of 2019.

-As can be seen, the number of registrations per thousand residents has grown in the last year.
-The increase in this figure is positive, as it generally indicates improved public confidence in the country's economy.
+As can be seen, the number of registrations per thousand residents has fallen in the last year.
+A drop in registrations generally indicates a fall in consumer confidence and, when it is sustained, a recession in the real economy.